JamieDStewart/GBA_template/README.md

 Building the project requires the use of [CMake](https://cmake.org/download/) and [Ninja](https://github.com/ninja-build/ninja/releases).
 These can be installed from their respective links, once Ninja is installed you should add it to the PATH environment variable so that it will be picked up in the CMake build process for the project.

-The ARM GNU Toolchain is downloaded as a configuration step in the CMake process for this repository using FetchContent
+The ARM GNU Toolchain is downloaded as a configuration step in the CMake process for this repository using FetchContent, this supports building using CMake on Unix, MacOS (Arm), and Windows and uses the latest [ARM GNU Toolchain version 13.3.Rel1](https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads) which can be read about on the provided link.

 ### VS Code Extensions